luke295/SimpleCGAN/README.md

 conda install spyder
 ```
 ## Training
 Running the ``cgan.py`` will train the network using the MNIST dataset.
+Training costs around 1h30m on a GTX1060 GPU
 ### Two phase training
 #### Phase one: Initial Discriminator Training
 In this phase, we only train the discriminator for a few iterations in order to obtain an initial discriminator that is usable for training the generator